okteto/destroy-pipeline/README.md

 Set to `true` to destroy the persistent volumes created by the development environment (defaults to `false`).

+### `timeout`

+Timeout duration for the pipeline destroy operation.
+Values should contain a corresponding time unit e.g. 1s, 2m, 3h.
+If not specified it will use 5m.

 # Example usage

 This example runs the login action, activates a namespace, and triggers the Okteto pipeline and deletes it